 Sometimes, there just isn’t cabinet space for pots and pans.
 This is when I look “up” (in this case straight up to the ceiling) for a storage solution.
 A hanging pot rack can solve your small kitchen storage challenges:

-12. Store Pan Lids on the Cabinet Door or Wall
+12. Store Pan Lids on the Inside of Your Cabinet Doors (or on a Wall)

 Keeping pan lids organized can be a big challenge in a small kitchen.
 A vertical lid rack installed on the inside of the cabinet door or the inside wall of a cabinet keeps them neat, tidy and accessible when you need them.